 Fields-Taylor, Amy R. and Slinger-Friedman, Vanessa

-"Use of An Alternative Natural Weed Suppressant: Effects of Parboiled Rice Hill Mulch on the Growth of Container Weeds,"
+"Use of an Alternative Natural Weed Suppressant: Effects of Parboiled Rice Hull Mulch on the Growth of Container Weeds,"

 The Kennesaw Journal of Undergraduate Research: Vol. 5

 Biodiversity Commons, Environmental Education Commons, Environmental Health and Protection Commons, Horticulture Commons, Natural Resources and Conservation Commons, Sustainability Commons, Weed Science Commons